Lewis Creek Park

 Receive email or text notification when this page is updated

 Park and Visitor Center Amenities/Description: The Lewis Creek Park and Visitor Center serve as community gathering places for environmental education and recreation.
 More than 80 percent of the 55-acre park is preserved in its natural condition.
 The park is situated at the headwaters of Lewis Creek and offers three diverse habitats to explore - wetland, grassland and forest - all accessible by boardwalks and soft-surface trails.
+Our easily-accessible headwater wetland provides considerable benefits to the community by cooling the waters of Lewis Creek, providing filtration of pollutants, slowing run-off to reduce downstream erosion, and providing valuable wildlife habitat.
 In addition to the nearly three-mile trail system, the site includes a visitor center, separate play areas for younger and older children, basketball court, soccer/baseball fields that can be reserved for practices and games, and restrooms that are open from dawn until dusk, seven days per week.

 The Lewis Creek Visitor Center is open to the public Wednesday through Sunday, 10 a.m. to 4 p.m. (closed on Mondays, Tuesdays and holidays).
 The 2,500 square-foot, multipurpose interpretive center provides visitors with Bellevue Parks and regional system information, family programs and recreational opportunities.
 Stop in to check out a pair of binoculars or grab a book from the library and relax in the seating area.

-- Fall-Winter 2013 program flyer for MSEEC, Lewis Creek Park Visitor Center and Lake Hills Greenbelt Ranger Station
+- Winter (January-April) 2017 - programs and hikes for Lewis Creek Visitor Center, Mercer Slough Environmental Education Center and Lake Hills Greenbelt Ranger Station.

-- Self-Guided Nature Walk - explore the park on your own.
+- Lewis Creek Park Scavenger Hunt - explore the park with your family!

 - Lewis Creek also hosts interpretive programs put on by the Eastside Audubon Society, the Eastside Heritage Center and the Bellevue Stream Team.